Novice-Paradigm/Python/README.md

 #Python
--Get to know A to Z of Python
+Get to know A to Z of Python
 ## Resources
 If you are new to git and github, to make your first contributions, visit this: [Hello World](https://github.com/Novice-Paradigm/Hello-World/).